markbaird/blogger2pb/README.md

 - Open the **Settings** page for this plugin, click **Import Blogger XML**, and browse to the XML file

 ##Limitations:
-- Blogger does not include the Search Description metadata for posts in the export file, so this data will not be imported
+- Blogger does not include the Search Description metadata for posts in the export file, so this data can not be imported
 - Comments are not imported